-Reached the age of 70 as of July 1 of the tax year the exemption is being filed.
-(Copy of birth certificate required)
+Reached the age of 70 as of July 1, 2020 (Copy of birth certificate required)

-Owned and occupied any Real Estate in Massachusetts at least 5 years; and resided in Massachusetts for the past 10 years.
+Owned and occupied any real property in Massachusetts at least 5 years; and resided in Massachusetts for the past 10 years.

-A gross income of previous calendar year the exemption is being filed.
-(Social Security, Pensions, Wages, Interest, Dividends, and Rents) not exceeding
+A gross income for Calendar year 2018 Social Security, Pensions, Wages, Interest, Dividends, and Rents not exceeding:

 A whole estate, excluding the value of the property, not exceeding